kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__kubectl-cheat-sheet.md

 `kubectl version`

 This will display the version information for both the client and server components of `kubectl`.

+### 🤖AI Tip🤖

+You can also simply ask Botkube's AI assistant to check the version of the connected cluster.
+Simply type '**@Botkube** ai what version of kubectl am I running?" and the assistant will check the connected cluster.
+It will display the version in an easy to understand chat message.

 **Tip #2 - What are kubectl logs?**
 -----------------------------------